 In connection with the approval of the BLA for BIVIGAM, on December 19, 2012, Biotest committed to perform two additional post-marketing studies, a pediatric study to evaluate the efficacy and safety of BIVIGAM in children and adolescents, and a post-authorization safety study to further assess the potential risk of hypotension and hepatic and renal impairment in BIVIGAM-treated patients with primary humoral immunodeficiency.
-The pediatric study for BIVIGAM has been completed, and the safety study has been completed pending a clinical study report to the FDA.
-ADMA has assumed the remaining obligations, and the costs of the studies will be expensed as incurred as research and development expenses.
-For the three months ended March 31, 2023 and 2022, the Company incurred expenses related to these studies of \$0.4 million.
-The Company currently expects to incur expenses of approximately \$1.5 million to \$2.0 million to complete the safety study, which is required to be completed by June of 2023.
+These studies were required to be completed by June of 2023 and both studies have been completed and the study reports have been submitted to the FDA.
+ADMA had assumed the remaining obligations, and the costs of the studies have been expensed as incurred as research and development expenses.
+For the six months ended June 30, 2023 and 2022, the Company incurred expenses related to these studies of \$1.4 million and \$0.9 million, respectively.

 In connection with the FDA's approval of ASCENIV on April 1, 2019, the Company is required to perform a pediatric study to evaluate the safety and efficacy of ASCENIV in children and adolescents.
-For the three months ended March 31, 2023 and 2022, the Company incurred expenses related to these studies in the amount of \$0.2 million and \$0.1 million, respectively.
-The Company expects to incur expenses of approximately \$1.5 million to complete this study, which is currently required to be completed by June of 2023.
-The Company has submitted an extension request to the FDA.
+For the six months ended June 30, 2023 and 2022, the Company incurred expenses related to this study in the amount of \$0.4 million and \$0.2 million, respectively.
+The Company expects to incur expenses of approximately \$1.5 million to complete this study, which is required to be completed by June of 2026.